exoplanet-dev/exoplanet/docs/user/theano.rst

 In both of these examples, the library will attempt to provide a consistent interface regardless of which backend is installed.
 That being said, this has only been designed to support the features used by *exoplanet* and `starry
-<https://github.com/rodluger/starry>`_, so your milage might vary.
+<https://github.com/rodluger/starry>`_, so your mileage might vary.
 Check out
 `aesara-theano-fallback on GitHub for more information or to open issues
 <https://github.com/exoplanet-dev/aesara-theano-fallback>`_.